UjjwalSaxena/Behavior-Cloning-DataSet-Ujjwal/writeup_template.md

 To be more precise, ~22000/64 times.

+Since Adam optimizer was used to learning rate is not defined and I decided to go with the default learning rate.

 #### 4. Preprocessing

 I normalized the input images and adjusted the left and right camera angle values.
 Also I cropped the images from top and bottom to remove the unnecessary parts of the image.